jgmaz/vStrCueCodingPaper/README.md

 MASTER_task_tiling_figure

-Figure 9:
+Figure 5 supplement 1:

-To get Figure 9 from the paper, run MASTER_GLM_NP.
+To get Figure 5 supplement 1 from the paper, run FIGURE script.

-**Note: Like MASTER_GLM, running MASTER_GLM_NP in its current form will also generate several figures that are not used in Figure 9 (leftover from when developing the pipeline).**

-Figure 10:
+Figure 6:

-To get Figure 10 from the paper, run MASTER_population_average selecting the nosepoke-aligned option.
+To get Figure 6 from the paper, run MASTER_GLM_NP_example_cells.

-**Note: MASTER_population_average is currently only set up to generate Figure 7, but will add a switch command that detects which time-aligned data to pull out.**
+Figure 6 supplements 1 and 2:

+To get Figure 6 supplements 1 and 2 form the paper, run MASTER_GLM_NP_example_cells_expanded_for_SUPP.

-Figure 11:
+Figure 7:

-To get Figure 11 from the paper, run MASTER_task_tiling selecting the nosepoke-aligned option.
+To get Figure 7 from the paper, run MASTER_GLM_NP to perform the sliding window GLM, and MASTER_GLM_NP_Shuff to generate the shuffled data.
+To get Figure 4A,B, run FIGURE script.
+To get Figure 4D-F run the RECODE script.

-**Note: Like with MASTER_population_average, MASTER_task_tiling is currently only set up to generate Figure 8, but will had the switch command, or alternatively a new script.**
+Figure 7 supplements 1 and 2:

+To get Figure 7 supplement 1 A-D from the paper, run FIGURE script after running MASTER_GLM_NP as above.
+To get Figure 7 supplement 1 E,F, run FIGURE script after running RECODE script as above.

+To get Figure 7 supplement 2 from the paper, run MASTER_task_tiling_NP.